pa4373/subhd.py/README.rst

 Subhd.com Subtitle Downloader
 =============================

-This tool downlaods subtitles from subhd.com automatically, and in addition it performs:
+The tool downloads subtitles from subhd.com automatically, and in addition it performs:

   - decompress the archieve and guess the most possible one.
   - convert encoding to UTF-8 with BOM.